 The Primary Transit Network is defined by level of service - not by mode.
-It comprises a permanent network of high-frequency transit services (i.e., LRT, Bus Rapid (BRT), streetcars/trams and frequent busservice)-that will operate every 10 minutes or less over an extended operating periodat least 15 hours a day, seven days a week.
+It comprises a permanent network of high-frequency transit services that will operate every 10 minutes or less at least 15 hours a day, seven days a week.
 The Primary Transit Network will form the foundation of the transit system and incorporate the highest standards with regard to level of service, operating speed, connectivity and amenities to attract new customers.

-The proposed Primary Transit Network concept plan is shown in Map 2 in Appendix DPart 8.
-Proposed transit service for Centre Citythe Greater Downtown is shown in Map 3.
+The proposed Primary Transit Network concept plan is shown in Map 2 in Part 8.
+Proposed transit service for the Greater Downtown is shown in Map 3.
 For ease of understanding, two types of Primary Transit service have been identified:

 - 1. A skeletal network of existing and proposed Light Rail Transit (LRT) lines which form the backbone of the Primary Transit Network and which operate in dedicated or semi-exclusive rights-of-way, separate from auto traffic. - 2.
-A network of other radial and cross-town transit services that will operate in dedicated rights-ofway, Highhigh-occupancy vehicle (HOV) lanes and mixed traffic, with priority over automobiles at signalized intersections.
-Transit service in these corridors will begin with bus service and may eventually evolve into higherorder rail service based on future corridor development and travel demand.
+A network of other radial and cross-town transit services that will operate in dedicated rights-of-way, high-occupancy vehicle (HOV) lanes and mixed traffic, with priority over automobiles at signalized intersections.
+Transit service in these corridors will begin with bus service and may eventually evolve into higher-order rail service based on future corridor development and travel demand.